-In general, you can navigate through the wilderness in one of two ways:
+In general, you can either navigate through the wilderness by landmark or you can navigate by compass direction.

 NAVIGATING BY LANDMARK

 Generally speaking, it’s trivial to follow a road, river, or any other natural feature of the terrain.
 It’s similarly easy to head towards any visible landmark.
 The landmark or terrain feature will determine the route of travel and there’s no chance of becoming lost, so you can simply track the number of miles traveled.